-Function Protects access to Setup Utility.
+Password Function Administrator password Protects access to Setup Utility.
 After this password is set, it must be entered each time you access Setup Utility.
 CAUTION: If you forget your administrator password, you cannot access Setup Utility.

-Protects access to the computer contents.
+Password Function Power-on password Protects access to the computer contents.
 After this password is set, it must be entered each time you turn on or restart the computer, or exit Hibernation.
 CAUTION: If you forget your power-on password, you cannot turn on or restart the computer, or exit Hibernation.
+NOTE: The administrator password can be used in place of the power-on password.

-\For details about each of these passwords, refer to the following topics.
+^{}For details about each of these passwords, refer to the following topics.